tardate/LittleArduinoProjects/README.md

-# 352 Little Electronics and Arduino Projects
+# 353 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Decoding ACARS](./SDR/DecodingACARS) - decoding ACARS with rtl_acars_ng and a R820T2+RTL2832U dongle on MacOSX.
+> Latest addition:sparkles: [DFlipFlop](./Electronics101/DigitalLogic/DFlipFlop) - building a clocked D Flip-flop with 74LS00 NAND gates.

 Just my collection of electronics projects, many involving an Arduino in one way or another.